ICAF’s programs are implemented by a network of country

 - Swaziland: National Council for Arts and Culture

-- Sweden: Christer Edman (ICAF representative)
+- Sweden: Christer Edman (The ICAF representative)

-- Tajikistan: Mumtoz Kamolzoda (ICAF representative)
+- Tajikistan: Mumtoz Kamolzoda (The ICAF representative)

 - Tanzania: National Arts Council

-- Ukraine: Klavdiya Bogolyubova (ICAF representative)
+- Ukraine: Klavdiya Bogolyubova (The ICAF representative)

-- United Kingdom: Elaine Thomas (ICAF representative)
+- United Kingdom: Elaine Thomas (The ICAF representative)

-- Uzbekistan: Tatyana Chabrova (ICAF representative)
+- Uzbekistan: Tatyana Chabrova (The ICAF representative)

 - Vietnam: Christina Noble Children's Foundation